Barclays Mobile Banking app terms and conditions

 Call monitoring and charges information

-The Barclays Mobile banking app is provided by Barclays Bank PLC although you may have contracted for banking services with another legal entity within the Barclays Group.
+The Barclays Mobile Banking app is provided by the Barclays company which you hold an account with (Barclays Bank UK PLC, Barclays Bank PLC or Barclays Investment Solutions Limited).
 Please refer to your bank documentation (terms and conditions, statements, etc) to confirm the legal entity that provides banking services to you.